-Clause 1.
-Application
+Clause 1 Application

-Subclause (1) These general conditions are intended for use in relation to contracts on building and construction works and supplies when the client is not a consumer.
+Subclause (1) These general conditions for design and build contracts are intended for use in relation to contracts on the provision of design and build services when the client is not a consumer.
 The conditions apply once they have been accepted by the parties to the contract.